polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

    --base-path /tmp/validator2 \
    --bob \
    --node-key=6ce3be907dbcabf20a9a5a60a712b4256a54196000a8ed4050d352bc113f8c58 \
+   --bootnodes /ip4/127.0.0.1/tcp/30333/p2p/12D3KooWBmAwcd4PJNJvfV89HwE48nwkRmAgo8Vy3uQEyNNHBox2 \
    --port 30334 \
    --ws-port 9945
    ```

-   After both nodes are started, you should be able to see new blocks authored and finalized in both terminal logs.
+   After both nodes are started, you should start to see new blocks authored and finalized in both terminal logs.

 ### Add a third node to the list of well-known nodes

 You can start the third node with the `--name charlie` command.
 The `node-authorization` pallet uses an [offchain worker](/fundamentals/offchain-operations) to configure node connections.
-Because the third node is not a well-known node and it will have the fourth node in the network configured as a read-only sub-node, you must include the command line option to enable the offchain worker.
+Because the third node is not a well-known node and it will have the fourth node in the network configured as a read-only sub-node, you must include the command-line option to enable the offchain worker.

 To start the third node: